 Can you customize cards?

 Yes!
 Card graphics and mailer graphics are fully customizable with your logo and branding.
 We also offer premium card options.

 Do you work with Google Pay or Apple Pay?

 Yes, we are integrated with Google Pay and Apple Pay.

 How does Treasury Prime communicate API changes?

 We introduce API changes regularly, largely in the form of new features and updates which don’t impact existing code.
+These are all covered in our Changelog, which is updated every two weeks.
 In the rare case that we need to make breaking changes to an existing API, your Customer Service Manager will communicate with you well in advance to coordinate timing, testing, and cutover.